-Capt.
-Sawyer was killed in an explosion while taking part in a joint operation with a Danish Battle Group and the Afghan National Army north east of Gereshk in central Helmand.
+Captain Thomas Sawyer died in an explosion while taking part in a joint operation with a Danish Battle Group and the Afghan National Army north east of Gereshk in central Helmand.
 He was in a fire support team that was engaged in an operation to clear compounds in a known Taliban stronghold.
 Also killed was Corporal Danny Winter 45 Commando RM.

 At the time he was serving with 7 (Sphinx) Commando Battery and was in Helmand province deployed on operations as a Fire Support Team Commander attached to Zulu Company, 45 Commando Royal Marines.

 Capt.
 Sawyer had been selected for training as an officer at the Royal Military Academy, Sandhurst, and successfully passed out earning the Queen’s Commission as a Second Lieutenant in April 2002.
 He was then selected by the Royal Regiment of Artillery for Young Officer training.
 On completion, he was posted to 32 Regiment Royal Artillery (later 39 Regiment) as a Troop Commander.
 After this tour, Tom was posted to the Army Training Regiment at Pirbright where his flair for instruction and ability to communicate with all ranks were assets that helped him to excel.
 His final posting, to 29 Commando Regiment Royal Artillery, came in September 2006, just in time for deployment to Afghanistan on Operation Herrick 5.
 [Source: MOD].

 Use our Forum for research enquiries, or to add information or photos. [register now].

 Your message will then be seen by our Research Group and the many knowledgeable members of our Forum.
 [FAQ's].

 All content is researched and administered by the Commando Veterans Archive.